Issyanofsky/devops/docker/README.md

 ## docker exec

-  execute command into a container
+execute command into a container.

     docker exec -it <container_name> <command>